 Report Builder Overview

-Beeswax has released Report Builder, the next generation of Beeswax reporting tools, which replaces the Query Tool.
-This article will highlight the key differences in workflow and functionality in Report Builder compared with the legacy Query Tool:
+Beeswax has released Report Builder, the next generation of Beeswax reporting tools.
+This article highlights the workflow and functionality in Report Builder:

 Navigating to Report Builder Reports

-To run the report click on the “Run” button in the top right corner.
-Selecting different Dimensions and Measures will add column headers to the report pane, in order to illustrate the format the report will take once it has been run.
+To run the report click on the Run button at the top right corner.
+Selecting different Dimensions and Measures will add column headers to the report pane, illustrating the report format once it has been run.
 You can drag and drop the columns to re-order them (with measurements staying on the far right to allow for grouping).

 You can sort results by clicking on the column header, with a caret appearing to illustrate whether the results will be in Ascending or Descending order.
-Users will also be able to filter on both Dimensions and Measures by either clicking on the gear icon in the column header to open a drop-down or by using the Filter label alongside the Measures in the sidebar.
+You can filter on both Dimensions and Measures by either clicking on the gear icon in the column header to open a drop-down or by using the Filter label alongside the Measures in the sidebar.

-Filters can be combined using AND and OR conjunctions, as well as using more advanced operators such as ‘contains’, ‘is equal to’, ‘does not contain’, ‘is not equal to’ etc.
+Filters can be combined using AND and OR conjunctions, as well as using more advanced operators such as ‘contains’, ‘is equal to’, ‘does not contain’, ‘is not equal to’, and so on.

 Report builder also allows you to pivot your results, reducing the need for external spreadsheet software.

 In order to pivot data by a specific dimension, click on the ‘Pivot’ option when selecting a field to add to the report:

 The powerful features of Report Builder allow users to visualize the data displayed in the results pane within the same view.
 In order to start building a visualization, start by uncollapsing the ‘Visualization’ tab and choosing a chart or visualization type from the available options.